 How can I upgrade to Flex Fuel for my 2.0 Liter Subaru?

 Due to the lack of Flex Fuel support from Cobb for this application we get a fair number of people trying to purchase a content sensor only to try to keep the cost down and asking us to wire it in.
 The reason this won’t work is because the flex fuel content sensor uses a digital signal but the ECU is only able to accept an analog signal which are not compatible with each other.
 To make the flex fuel sensor work, a conversion is needed for the signal.
-The reason the Cobb Flex Fuel Kit is more expensive than the content sensor is the conversion box required to convert the digital flex fuel signal to an analog signal the ECU can understand.
-While we tend to lean toward the Cobb kit since it is simple and plug and play, the other route is to go with a Flex Fuel Gauge like an Innovate (or any other Flex Fuel conversion kit) and utilize the analog output from the gauge to tie into the TGV or Rear 02 to the ECU can read it.
+The reason Flex Fuel Kits are more expensive than the content sensor is the conversion box required to convert the digital flex fuel signal to an analog signal the ECU can understand.
+While we tend to lean toward the Cobb kit (when it was around for the older models) since it is simple and plug and play, the other route is to go with a Flex Fuel Gauge like an Innovate (or any other Flex Fuel conversion kit) and utilize the analog output from the gauge to tie into the TGV or Rear 02 to the ECU can read it.
 The gauge analog output is doing the same digital to analog conversion as the Cobb conversion box.

 What if I'm running standalone ECU?